mik4el/gadget-board/README.md

 Special cases:

 * Make sure no old code is running if you are changing e.g. `settings.py` or `urls.py` by restarting the web container.
 Do this with `docker-compose restart web`.
-* Run `manage.py` commands using `docker-compose run`, e.g. `docker-compose run web python manage.py makemigrations`.
+* Run `manage.py` commands using `docker-compose run --rm`, e.g. `docker-compose run --rm web python manage.py makemigrations`.
 * If you restart your computer etc, you may need to restart the machine running the containers, do so by:
   1. `docker-machine start dev`
   1. `eval $(docker-machine env dev)`(also when you open a new terminal)